RateCity.com.au

 4. Expenses on depreciating assets

-While the homeowner may suffer moderate losses initially, the tax benefits and long-term increase in the property’s value often more than compensate for any losses.
-Homeowners can also claim a tax deduction for any loss in value of assets like appliances or furniture in the rental property or the part of the home that’s rented out.
+While the homeowner may suffer moderate losses initially, the tax benefits and long-term increase in the property’s value may be able to help make up for any losses.
+Homeowners can also claim a tax deduction for any depreciation in the value of assets like appliances or furniture in the rental property or the part of the home that’s rented out.

-Homeowners may also qualify for tax breaks on any capital works undertaken before renting out the property and even on the costs of constructing the property.
+Investment property owners may also qualify for tax breaks on any capital works undertaken before renting out the property, and even on the costs of constructing the property.
 According to the ATO, capital works refer to any significant construction or renovation of the property or any fixed installation attached to it.
 The tax deduction rate and the duration for which the deduction is available depends on the property’s age and the type of construction or renovation.
-When calculating the tax deduction, the period of renting out the property is also a factor.
-For instance, if the property was genuinely rented out for only six months of the financial year, the tax deduction available would be half the amount available for the full year.
-A similar calculation applies when renting out part of the property.

 Compare home loans in Australia